xImAnton/ximanton.github.io/_posts/2021-08-31-Connect-Four.md

 What it says is what it is.
 You can play Multiplayer or against the Computer.
-For the virtual opponent I implemented the MiniMax-Algorithm and the online Multiplayer required a simple Network Protocol for Communication between Client and Server.
+For the virtual opponent I implemented the MiniMax algorithm and the online Multiplayer required a simple Network Protocol for Communication between Client and Server.
 I used the pygame library for rendering.